University of Connecticut School of Law: Admission

 According to the University of Connecticut's official 2021 ABA-required Standard 509 Information Report, the university offered admission to 28.79 percent of JD applicants.
 For the 2021 first-year class, the University of Connecticut School of Law received 1,754 completed applications and offered admission to 505 applicants, of which 144 enrolled.

 Employment

-UConn Law's two-year bar passage rate was 91.61 percent for the Class of 2017.
+91.61% of UConn Law's Class of 2017 passed a bar examination within two years.

-Ten months after graduation, 90.4 percent of the Class of 2019 was employed.
-University of Connecticut's Law School Transparency under-employment score is 11.3%, indicating the percentage of the Class of 2016 unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation.
+Ten months after graduation, 90.4% of the Class of 2019 was employed, with 72% obtaining Bar Passage Required employment (employment as an attorney).
+University of Connecticut's Law School Transparency under-employment score is 9.6%, indicating the percentage of the Class of 2021 unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job nine months after graduation.

 Faculty

 Thirteen members of the full-time faculty hold doctoral degrees.
 Notable faculty members include: